 There is also a color picker next to the "Auto compare" icon that allows the reviewer to choose different highlight colors.

-Comparing proofs within the same folder (Business and Enterprise Editions only)
+Comparing proofs within the same or other folders (Business and Enterprise Editions only)

 Comparing proof versions has long been one of the staple features in Ziflow.
 We’ve extended that capability to compare proofs that are not versioned together.
 This will help cut down on the “tab sprawl” that often occurs when reviewing multiple individual assets.

-For teams that use the Folders to organize their campaign assets, proofs within the same folders can be compared, allowing team members to review all project assets and check them against each other using all of the Ziflow comparison functionalities.
+For teams that use the Folders to organize their campaign assets, proofs within the same folders or different folders can be compared, allowing team members to review all project assets and check them against each other using all of the Ziflow comparison functionalities.

 Once you enter proof compare mode, you will notice a folder icon at the top bar above the proof image.

 This button will open a proof list from which you can choose a proof available for comparison.
+By default, Ziflow will display proofs within the same folder as the proof that you're currently viewing.
+If you want to compare proof residing in some other folder, simply browse through the list of folders and select the wanted asset.
 From that point, you can select the proof that you want to open in comparison mode.

 The proof you selected will immediately open in the Proof Viewer next to the proof image you wanted to compare it with.